dbddv01/GPT2Explorer/README.md

 This is much more for educational purpose than anything else.

 Don't expect much support, i'm a desesperate amateur with the machines and i have work, life etc.

+Note : The .exe might be seen by anti-virus software as containing trojan (especially window defender while mc affee does not report anything).
+This behaviour is known for .exe compiled with pyinstaller since a while.